zaidbinmushtaq/gd/docs/getting-started/publishers.md

 2. **Payment Details**
    - Payments are processed monthly for all earnings above $50
-   - Payment methods include PayPal, bank transfer, and cryptocurrency
+   - Payment methods include PayPal, bank transfer, and more to come
    - Earnings accumulate until they reach the minimum threshold
    - Payments are typically sent within the first 10 days of each month